Los Angeles Times, newsroom union reach tentative agreement

 EL SEGUNDO, Calif.
 (AP) — A tentative three-year labor agreement has been reached between the Los Angeles Times and the union representing about 475 members of its newsroom staff.

-The Times reports the newsroom's first collective bargaining agreement was reached Wednesday after more than a year of negotiation.
+The newsroom's first collective bargaining agreement was reached Wednesday after more than a year of negotiation, the Times reported.

 A ratification vote by members of the L.A.
 Times Guild is expected to be scheduled by the end of the month.